 Plant Therapy: Amyris relaxes the mind, supporting sound, restful sleep and overall emotional well-being when dealing with nervous tension and everyday stressors.
 The oil also encourages feelings of clarity and positive thinking after a tiring day.
 This essential oil can promote naturally radiant skin and may also be useful for the respiratory system when you have a cough and congestion.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume 2: Amyris has a decongesting effect on the pelvis and legs, which may help relieve conditions such as hemorrhoids and varicose veins.
+You can also use the oil to promote cognitive flexibility and sensory integration, although it's not as effective as sandalwood.

 The Complete Guide to Aromatherapy, Third Edition, Vol. 1: Though not commonly used in aromatherapy, amyris offers an inexpensive woody base note for fragrances.
 This essential oil blends well with atlas or Virginian cedarwood and can intensify the rich earthy scent of vetiver or patchouli.